Identification, Images, & Information

 Femur visible beyond lateral margin of elytron (that is, part of the upper leg can be seen from above, not concealed under the body).

-Color usually red, sometimes yellow or brown, with black markings.
+Color usually red, yellow or brown, usually with black markings; may also be black with red or white markings.

 Pronotum black with white markings on outer margin, sometimes with converging white lines.